Home|Subscribe|Contact Us|Français|Looking glass as a search button

 Picture of Doctor Michael Czubryt

-Dr. Czubryt has an extensive record of service in the animal ethics community at the local, national, and international level, including seven years on animal protocol review committees, and eleven years on the University of Manitoba Committee on Animal Care.
+Dr. Czubryt has an extensive record of service in the animal ethics community at the local, national, and international levels, including seven years on animal protocol review committees, and twelve years on the University of Manitoba Committee on Animal Care.
 He has served as a reviewer, scientific officer, and chair for numerous peer review committees, and has held leadership roles in professional organizations such as the American Physiological Society and the International Academy of Cardiovascular Sciences.
 Dr. Czubryt also maintains an active training program that encompasses high school, undergraduate, and graduate students, with more than 50 trainees mentored to date.

 Additional CCAC Involvement